commerce-docs/devdocs-for-tests/config-guide/cli/config-cli-subcommands-index.md

 bin/magento indexer:show-mode [indexer]
 ```

-`[indexer]` is a space-separated list of indexers.
+Where `[indexer]` is a space-separated list of indexers.
 Omit `[indexer]` to show all indexers' modes.
 For example, to show the mode of all indexers:

 ```bash
 bin/magento indexer:show-mode